mendhak/mendhak.github.io/drafts/2024-07-28-networking-cheat-sheet.md

 telnet portquiz.net 193
 ```

 But what if telnet isn't available either?
-One of the neat features in Linux Bash is you can query `/dev/tcp` directly.
+One of the neat features in Linux Bash is I can query `/dev/tcp` directly and not need any extra tools.

 ```bash
 echo > /dev/tcp/portquiz.net/193 && echo Success